-This 2014-2021 accessibility plan outlines the policies and actions that are in place to provide opportunities for people with disabilities to enjoy Calypso Waterpark.
+This 2014‐2023 accessibility plan outlines the policies and actions that are in place to provide opportunities for people of all abilities to enjoy Calypso Waterpark.

 The safety rules are posted at every attraction and at many locations throughout the park.
-In addition, safety rules for each attraction are posted on our website along with video documentation of what our guests can expect from our rides.
+In addition, safety rules for each attraction are posted on our website.
 Due to safety regulations, some water slides require that guests are able to enter, ride and exit the attraction independently.
 These rules cannot be changed to allow tandem riders due to the engineering and design of those particular attractions.

 The TSSA also requires that riders obey all warnings and directions regarding any ride and must behave in a manner that will not cause or contribute to injury to themselves or others.
 Individuals can be charged under the ACT if they fail to follow the rules for riding safety.

 The safety signs at each attraction provide the height requirements, weight restrictions, health restrictions and any special instructions regarding the ride.
 These requirements are established by the manufacturers and the authorities regulating safety in our park.
 Because of the sensitive personal nature of some of the safety requirements, we ask that you consider how the restrictions apply to you personally before making your way to the entrance to the attractions.
 At the entrance, our staff has the responsibility to determine if a patron meets the requirement and for these safety reasons, must

 turn away those who do not.